-A clinical trial to look at how safe alectinib is, and how well it works in children and adolescents who have a tumor in the brain and/or spinal cord or a solid tumor somewhere else in the body that contains a specific change in the ALK gene called ALK-fusion that either did not get better with previous treatment or for whom there is no current treatment available
+A clinical trial to look at how safe alectinib is, how the body processes it and how well it works in children and young people that have a solid tumour in the brain, body or spine that has a change in the ALK gene and did not respond to previous treatment or has no treatment options available

 A Study Evaluating the Safety, Pharmacokinetics, and Efficacy of Alectinib in Pediatric Participants With ALK Fusion-Positive Solid or CNS Tumors